nashrahhaque/SD-MIAE/README.md

 # SDMIAE: Stable Diffusion-based Momentum Integrated Adversarial Examples
 This repository contains the implementation of the **SDMIAE** attack, which applies momentum-based iterative adversarial perturbations to images generated using the **Stable Diffusion** model.
-The aim is to generate adversarial examples that can mislead a pre-trained classifier while using Stable Diffusion for image generation.
+The aim is to generate adversarial examples that can mislead a pre-trained classifier while maintaining imperceptibility using Stable Diffusion for image generation.

 ## **Setup Instructions**